techric/aws-multi-account-security-and-governance-baseline/README.md

 When I first started my AWS journey, I created two separate AWS accounts.
 I did this BEFORE I fully understood the difference between root users and subordinate IAM accounts.
 So, for this project, I am hardening both my Primary Account (PA) and my Sandbox Account (SA).

-NOTE: I have changed the names of my accounts to keep them anonymous.
+NOTE: I've changed the names of my accounts to keep them anonymous.

 ### Solution
 This project establishes a **multi-account AWS baseline** using: